- YIELDS | 8-10 BALLS

 - 1 teaspoon or more minced fresh dill or 1 teaspoon dried dill

 - To a very large pot, add the chicken and vegetables and enough filtered water to cover the chicken and vegetables, about 12 cups.
-Be sure there is enough water to cover everything but not so much that it will make a watery broth.
+Be sure there is enough water to cover everything but not so much that it will make a watery stock.
 Simmer for 2-3 hours, the longer the better if you have time.

 - Put a medium to large glass bowl in the fridge or freezer to chill for at least 30 minutes.